Adaptive Webpage Fingerprinting from TLS Traces: Adversarial Setup

-\textit{Adaptability.} As discussed in Section~\ref{sec:scenarios}, websites periodically add and remove webpages, as well as update their contents.
-Practical fingerprinting techniques must be resilient to such distributional shift and retain their accuracy over time~\cite{juarez2014critical}.
-Moreover, while adversaries may be able to cope with small page updates, it is not uncommon for webpages to have most of their content replaced over time (through small but frequent updates).
+As discussed in Section~\ref{sec:scenarios}, websites periodically add new webpages or update the contents of existing ones.
+Practical fingerprinting techniques must be resilient to such distributional shift and retain their accuracy~\cite{juarez2014critical}.
+Moreover, while adversaries may be able to cope with small page updates, it is not uncommon for webpages to have most of their content gradually replaced (through small but frequent updates).
 This gradual process leads to a large distributional shift where the current version of a page has a very small overlap with the version the model was initially trained on.
-The practicality and the performance of a fingerprinting technique depend on its ability to adapt to such changes (e.g., frequent retraining, low generalization error) and the operational cost this entails.\\
+The practicality and the performance of a fingerprinting technique depend on its ability to adapt to such changes (e.g., frequent retraining, low generalization error) and the operational cost this entails.